Skip to main content

 • you take more than your prescribed dose of sertraline

-Take the sertraline packet, or the leaflet inside it, plus any remaining medicine with you.
+Bring the sertraline packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Stopping sertraline